 We Dare You To Take This Road Trip To Arkansas's Most Abandoned Places

-Congratulations!
-In a few hours, you’ll have made it through another work week.
-That kind of five day persistence, week after week, deserves some kind of relaxing trip, don’t you think?
-For this Friday, I’ve concocted a special road trip that will take you far away from your modern house and the fast-food-lined streets of your town.
-These six places are some of the most abandoned places in Arkansas, and on this trip you’ll find solitude and a way to step back in time, to when things were simpler.
+Ready to hit the road?
+We’ve concocted a special road trip that will take you far away from your modern house and the fast-food-lined streets of your town.
+These six places are some of the most abandoned places in Arkansas, and on this trip, you’ll find solitude and a way to step back in time, to when things were simpler.

 We’d like to remind every single one of you that you are not Indiana Jones, and trespassing is illegal.
 So as much as you’d like to perform tricks with your amazing whip skills, defeat the Nazis with a plucky group of misfits, and find amazing treasure in these abandoned places, neither OnlyInYourState nor its writers condone the activity of trespassing.
 If you feel like you’re about to disobey a sign about trespassing, please repeat to yourself, “I am not Indiana Jones, and trespassing is illegal,” until you change your mind.

 Have you seen any of these abandoned places in Arkansas in person?
 Are there any stops you would add to this road trip?
 Let us know in the comments.